How to Build a Mac HTPC

 One of the most important piece of software on the Mac mini next to the OS.
 Plex is what brings it all together.
 A free download, Plex works on Macs, PC’s, and Linux computers.
 They also maintain apps that can be downloaded for iOS, Android and Windows phone devices, as well as various televisions and set top boxes like Roku, Amazon Fire and more.
 Plex is also available on the Xbox One, Xbox 360 and the PS4, but in order to stream to those devices you will need to be a Plex Pass member, which is $5 a month.

 The questions is what makes it so great, well a lot really.
 For desktops Plex is made up of two pieces of software, the front end media player, Plex Media Center, allows users to manage and play video, photos, music, and podcasts from a local or remote computer running the Plex Media Server.
 Basically the Plex Media Server does the back end work while the Media Center gives it the look and polish.
-You will need the Plex Media Server installed in order to stream your videos, audio, etc on your desktop, as well as any mobile devices you may have Plex installed on.
+You will need the Plex Media Server installed in order to stream your videos, pop filter for your microphone audio, etc on your desktop, as well as any mobile devices you may have Plex installed on.

 The Plex Media Center supports a wide range of multimedia formats and includes features such as playlists, audio visualizations, slideshows, weather forecasts, and an expanding array of third-party plugins.
 As a media center, Plex can play most audio and video file formats, as well as display images from many sources, including CD/DVD-ROM drive, USB flash drives, the Internet, and local area network shares.
 Plex is able to decode high-definition video up to 1080p and with the appropriate hardware, it supports hardware decoding of H.264 video.